LiveXiv -- A Multi-Modal Live Benchmark Based on Arxiv Papers Content: Results Analysis

 We further observe that newer models, such as InternVL2-8B and Qwen2-VL, consistently outperform older models like LLaVA-1.6 and Idefics2, suggesting rapid advancements in LMM development over the past few months.
 This trend highlights the continual improvement in both architecture and training paradigms, leading to better generalization across multi-modal tasks.

 Zooming into the domain-specific performance using an \arxiv-based taxonomy, we evaluate each model’s effectiveness in distinct scientific fields such as biology, electrical engineering, and mathematics.
 Our results show that certain models, particularly the newer architectures, exhibit a higher degree of robustness across diverse domains, highlighting that the models' training data might already have potential contamination issues.
-Conversely, for VQA, models in the Intern-VL2 and the LLaVA families appear to be more sensitive to domain shifts, performing inconsistently across different scientific areas, as oppose to the more recent models like Qwen2-VL, Claude and GPT4o, see Figures \ref{fig:vqa_domain_sensitivity}, \ref{fig:vqa_acc_domain_boxplot} for more details.
+Conversely, for VQA, models in the Intern-VL2 and the LLaVA families appear to be more sensitive to domain shifts, performing inconsistently across different scientific areas, as oppose to the more recent models like Qwen2-VL, Claude and \gpt, see Figures \ref{fig:vqa_domain_sensitivity}, \ref{fig:vqa_acc_domain_boxplot} for more details.
 For TQA, it's not the case, probably since the questions test more specific skills such a retrieval and arithmetic manipulations, see Figures \ref{fig:tqa_domain_sensitivity}, \ref{fig:tqa_acc_domain_boxplot}.
 This domain-specific sensitivity emphasizes the need for further refinements in LMMs, especially when applied to specialized scientific knowledge domains.
 Overall, this analysis not only underscores the ongoing evolution of LMMs but also highlights areas for further investigation, especially concerning model adaptability to diverse content domains and the potential biases introduced by models.

 \textbf{Contamination free effect:} Interestingly, focusing on new data that came after the LMMs were trained, allows \method to provide a new, contamination-free, perspective on the relative performance ranking between strong LMMs.
-For example, taking the official results from original publications and computing the average ranking of the LMMs from Table \ref{tab:vqa_domains} over the long-established DocVQA \citep{mathew2021docvqa}, ChartQA \citep{masry-etal-2022-chartqa} and AI2D \citep{ai2d} benchmarks , and comparing those to average rankings provided by \method (Table \ref{tab:vqa_domains}), we observe some significant ranking changes. \eg~ \gpt drops almost 2 points and IXC2.5 and IXC2-4KHD drop over 4 points in average ranking, see Table \ref{tab:ranking} for all the details.
+For example, taking the official results from original publications and computing the average ranking of the evaluated LMMs over the established DocVQA \citep{mathew2021docvqa}, ChartQA \citep{masry-etal-2022-chartqa} and AI2D \citep{ai2d} benchmarks, and comparing those to the average rankings provided by \method, we observe some significant ranking changes. \eg, IXC2.5 and IXC2-4KHD drop over 4 points in average ranking.
+See Table~\ref{tab:ranking} in the appendix for details.